 Food throughout India is super-cheap.
 If you stay away from the tourist trail and eat where locals eat, you can find a proper meal for less than 50 Rupees for a meal.
 And no, I am not talking about some offbeat Himalayan town, but metro cities like New Delhi or the over-rated Goa and Hampi.

-When I am on a budget trip, I either live on street food, or dig deep into the town and find a local eating-joint.
+When I am on a budget trip in India, I either live on street food or dig deep into the town and find a local eating-joint.
 Restaurants or dhabas located close to bus and train stations also serve food at nominal rates.

 And then, there are other common budget travel tips to save more:

 - Do you own laundry: as laundry rates in India are high (for some reason I’ve found that getting your laundry done in India costs just as much as it does in Europe.
-Maybe it’s considered as too much luxury).
+Maybe it’s considered as a luxury-lifestyle thing to do).

 - Bargain for better prices: pretty much everywhere you go.